cpc/hipcl/README.md

 HIPCL has some prerequisites to build:
  * LLVM + patched Clang
  * LLVM-SPIRV translator tool from Khronos
- * an OpenCL implementation with (at least partial) 2.x support;
+ * An OpenCL implementation with (at least partial) 2.x support;
    HIPCL requires Shared Virtual Memory and clCreateProgramWithIL() support

 ### Clang + LLVM ###

-You'll need to build a patched Clang that compiles HIP source code to an ELF+SPIR-V binary.
+You'll need to build a patched Clang that can compile HIP source code to ELF+SPIR-V fat binaries.

-download LLVM + Clang:
+Download LLVM + Clang:

     git clone https://github.com/llvm-mirror/llvm.git
     cd llvm